google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

-Reflectively calling instance methods on *O* which are declared in `C` or inherited into `C` will work as expected, and standard object-oriented method invocation will ensure that it is the correct method implementation for *O* which is called, not just the most specific implementation which is available in `C`.
+Reflectively calling instance methods on *O* which are declared in `C` or inherited into `C` will work as expected, and standard object-oriented method invocation will ensure that it is the correct method implementation for *O* which is called, and that might be the implementation which is available in `C` or it might be an implementation in a proper subtype of `C`.

 Calling instance methods on *O* which are declared in a proper subtype of `C`, including methods from `D` itself, will not work.
 This is because